iyashpal/employee-test/README.md

 #### Setup Login User
 - Navigate to url `/register` and register your self.
 - `MustVerifyEmail` is implemented to `User` model so you have to manually verify your account in users table.
-- To mark user as verified put DateTime format string in `email_verified_at` column and you are ready to login.
+- To mark user as verified put DateTime format string in `email_verified_at` column in `users` table and you are ready to login.
 If you login without verify it will show a re-send verification mail page.
 - Once you mark the user verified you can login with the credentials you entered while registration.

 Can see the dashboard?